simonyjung/homelab/adr/0004-use-flux-cd-for-gitops.md

 Adopt FluxCD for managing Kubernetes deployments via GitOPs.
 FluxCD runs as a set of controllers inside the control plane and periodically polls a git repository for changes.
 When changes are detected, it reconciles the changes and applies the desired state to the cluster.
 This is called the reconciliation loop.

+The repository structure will be of Monorepo as described in [FluxCD: Repository Structure](https://fluxcd.io/flux/guides/repository-structure/).

 <img src="./diagrams/0004_flux_cd.png" alt="Reconciliation Loop" width="600"/>

 ## Rationale